 For most students, debt is simply a part of the post-secondary experience.
-In fact, a 2004 Statistics Canada survey revealed that nearly half of all college and university undergraduates owed money when they graduated from school.
+In fact, a 2013 Statistics Canada survey revealed that nearly half of all college and university undergraduates had some type of debt at the time of graduation.

 So if you find yourself owing money after graduation, you are most certainly in good company.
 But it's a situation you want to get out of as quickly and painlessly as possible.
 Here are some of the ins and outs of dealing with student loan debt: